“Hard by, the central slab is thick with books

 Readers who find my website and keep coming back are inquiring minds on a search for meaning in your relationship with your horse and in your riding practice…you are curious, independent and even fearless.
 I know because not only do you leave comments here on my posts, you also contact me privately by email and in public and private on social media to tell me how you feel and what you think.

 There is a lot of talk about “brand” today.
 Whether it’s about personal branding or business branding, a brand makes a promise to the beholder, and it tells what they can expect.
-A brand is like a promise, a reflection.

 If I have a brand, it is to look for the best and bring it to you in an ever-building resource of articles, blog posts, guest posts, interview podcasts, videos…compelling, unique and unexpected resources to create not only interest, but hopefully a sense of wonder.